 Contract size in futures trading means the number of units of a currency futures contract that you can buy or sell.
 The minimum contract size you can trade is 1 standard lot or one contract.

 Because currency futures day trading is done on margin, you need to have enough capital.
 This capital should be sufficient so that it covers the costs.
 The most common costs are the initial margin and the maintenance margin.

 After your capital is allocated towards the initial and maintenance margin, you still need to have enough to cover your trade.

-In other words, if your capital falls below $500, you will get a margin call.
+if your account balance falls below $500, you will get a margin call.
 Read more here about margins in futures trading.

-Going back to the example, our costs are $1000 already.
-Now we need to know the tick size.
+In this example, our costs are $1000 already.
+Next, we should determine the tick size.

 For the e-mini euro futures contracts, the tick size is $6.25 with the minimum tick being 0.0001.
 For example, if the euro futures contract moved from 1.1200 to 1.1210, that is a 10-tick move.